berkanumutlu/laravel-voyager/README.md

 # Laravel Voyager

-It is a project for Laravel Voyager with articles, news, catalogs, qualities, sliders, contact messages, tickets, social_media, currencies.
+It is a project for Laravel Voyager with articles, news, catalogs, qualities, sliders, contact messages, tickets, social_media, currencies and laravel localization.

 ## Installation